ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 To restore a volume, the backup snapshot must be in a _stable_ state.
 {: requirement}

-You can't simultaneously restore a boot and a data volume.
-{: note}

 ### Restoring from a bootable backup
 {: #baas-restore-concept-boot}

 When you restore from a bootable backup snapshot, you create a boot volume that you use to provision another instance.
-The boot volume uses a general-purpose profile and is limited to 250 GB.
-Because the bootable backup snapshot is not fully provisioned, in the beginning the performance is slower than when you use a regular boot volume.
+A first-generation boot volume uses the general-purpose volume profile and is limited to 250 GB.
+A second-generation boot volume uses the defined performance volume profile and can be increased up to 32,000 GB.

+Because the bootable backup snapshot is not fully provisioned, when you start your virtual server instance, the performance is slower than when you use a regular boot volume.
 For more information, see [Performance impact](#baas-boot-perf).

 You can restore a volume from a backup snapshot of a boot volume in multiple ways.